Simon-Roubal/Meteo-station/README.md

 	_delay_us(y);
 }
 ```
-The value of variable x is the value of pulse width
+The value of variable x is the value of pulse width which controls rotation level.

 <a name="main"></a>